paramireze/paramireze.github.io/_posts/2019-02-12-the-frugal-life.markdown

 # weekends

 If I have done my job well, my activities should carry me through the weekends and away from excessive boozing.
-Don't get me wrong, boozing will happen, just in a moderate amount.
+Don't get me wrong, boozing will happen, just in a moderate amounts.

-# additional entertainment

-My roommate and I enjoy playing board games and classic nintendo.
-I also have a renewed love for reading.
-Also, I find that running and biking to be a great source of pleasure for me.

 ## conclusion